-The company made a good overall progress to achieve GWP of TZS 96.5 Bln.
-We also had an investment income of TZS 4.88 bn.
+The company made a commendable progress to achieve GWP of Tzs 124.1 bn from our Tanzanian operations with a profit before tax of Tzs 11.35 bn, while the Uganda segment also demonstrated phenominal growth of 48% to reach GWP of Tzs 18.5 bn equivalent and profit of Tzs 1.05 bn.
 This was transformed by strategies to regain the business numbers and grow beyond with improved channels and efficiency.
-We upgraded our insurance software, which further enhanced our ability to provide best in class service to our clientele and generate quality data for analysis and interpretation to take informed decisions.
+We upgraded our insurance software in 2021, which further enhanced our ability to provide best in class service to our clientele and generate quality data for analysis and interpretation to take informed decisions.

-We are committed to spread our reach by branch channels and play a larger role in East Africa by having presence in Kenya.
+We are committed to spread our reach by digital & innovative channels and play an integral role in transforming the East Africa market by having presence in a neighbouring country.